christopherobin/mage/docs/walkthrough/WebApp.md

 });
 ```

-The loader must be configured through a call to `loader.configure`.
-You can copy that line as is in
-the example above.
-The MAGE component builder automatically makes `window.mageConfig` available
-thanks to the $component.js macro you used in "index.html".
-You start the download of the "main"
+You start the download of the "main" package by calling `loadPage`.
+Once that download has
-package by calling `loadPage`.
-Once that download has finished, the "main.loaded" event will fire.
+finished, the "main.loaded" event will fire.

 > The name of the event adapts to the names you give to your packages ("packagename.loaded").